Ex-Merrill Lynch broker pleads guilty to securities fraud

-NEW YORK (Reuters) - A former Bank of America (BAC.N) Merrill Lynch broker pleaded guilty to a criminal charge of securities fraud for billing clients excessive commissions, according to federal court documents unsealed on Tuesday.
+NEW YORK (Reuters) - A former Bank of America Merrill Lynch broker pleaded guilty to a criminal charge of securities fraud for billing clients excessive commissions, according to federal court documents unsealed on Tuesday.

 Tom Buck, once a top Merrill Lynch financial adviser in Indiana, could face up to 25 years in prison if convicted.